noahbroyles/fast-youtube-dl/README.md

 #### Format selection examples

-Note that on Windows you may need to use double quotes instead of single.
+Note that on Windows you may need to install Linux instead.

 ```bash
 # Download best mp4 format available or any other best if no mp4 available